DaoCloud/DaoCloud-docs/docs/en/docs/download/free/dce5-installer-v0.3.28.md

-# DCE 5.0 Community Package v0.3.28
+# DCE Community v0.3.28

-This page can download the offline installation package of DCE 5.0 Community Package.
+This page can download the offline installation package of DCE Community.

 ## Download